dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 This wakes up the generator from suspension, and the generator continues where it left off, executing its code until another intermediary value is reached: yield "Wakizashi".
 This suspends the generator and produces an object carrying Wakizashi.

 Finally, when we call the next method for the third time, the generator resumes its execution.
-But this time there’s no more code to execute, so the generator returns an object with value set to undefined, and done set to true, signaling that it’s done with its work.
+But this time there's no more code to execute, so the generator returns an object with value set to undefined, and done set to true, signaling that it's done with its work.

-Now that you’ve seen how to control generators through iterators, you’re ready to learn how to iterate over the produced values.
+Now that you've seen how to control generators through iterators, you're ready to learn how to iterate over the produced values.

 ITERATING THE ITERATOR

 The iterator, created by calling a generator, exposes a next method through which we can request a new value from the generator.
 The next method returns an object that carries the value produced by the generator, as well as the information stored in the done property that tells us whether the generator has additional values to produce.

-Now we’ll take advantage of these facts to use a plain old while loop to iterate over values produced by a generator.
+Now we'll take advantage of these facts to use a plain old while loop to iterate over values produced by a generator.
 See the following listing.

 Listing 6.3 Iterating over generator results with a while loop